HewlettPackard/networking-oneview/README.rst

 2. Install with GIT

-- Make the git clone of the mechdriver files for a folder of your choice <download_directory>:
+- Make the git clone of the mech driver files for a folder of your choice <download_directory>:
 ::

     $ git clone git@git.lsd.ufcg.edu.br:ironic-neutron-oneview/networking-oneview.git